 Electronic devices may be dynamic tools in the 21st century school environment, but only when used appropriately by faculty, administration, staff, and students.
 The use of electronic devices by faculty, administration, staff and students must be appropriate to the educational setting, and may not distract the student, other students, or the class as a whole during the course of the school day and after school.
 Inappropriate use of any electronic device may result in serious consequences as stated in the school's Technology Use Policy.
-Electronic devices include, but are not limited to, cell phones, iPads, iPhones, and other personal electronic devices.
+Electronic devices include, but are not limited to, cell phones, iPads, iPhones, smart watches, and other personal electronic devices.
+In the event an electronic device, including a student cell phone, is believed to contain evidence of a violation of school policy and/or a threat to the school community, the individual possessing the electronic device is obliged to grant the administration of the school access to the device and the information on the device to ensure compliance with policy and the safety of the school.

 For many parents cell phones are important for safety purposes, especially when their children have long bus rides or after school activities.
-Cell phones are not needed during the school day because the students are in a safe environment.
-If for any reason a student needs to bring a cell phone to school, please send in a note to the Principal.
-It will be the responsibility of the student to be sure that the cell phone is turned off and not used for any purposes during the school day.
-The homeroom teacher will collect them and store them in a locked closet until dismissal.
+Mobile phones are not needed during the school day because the students are in a safe environment.
+It will be the responsibility of the student to be sure that the electronic device is turned off and not used for any purposes during the school day.
+The school administration will collect them and store them in a locked closet until dismissal.
 This policy is in place for the safety of all the students in the school.
 Failure to abide by it will result in the cell phone being taken from the student and kept in the school office until a parent is available to pick it up.